ast-grep/ast-grep.github.io/website/blog/tree-sitter-rust-rewrite.md

 birth while ignoring the rest of that lifetime would later produce a rather expensive lesson.

 That is enough parser theory for the overview.
-The first technical deep dive builds the complete model from a tiny expression and follows it into GLR.

 ## First Step: Preserve C Behavior in Rust